March 19, 2018

 Athlete of the Month

 Cuesta College Athletics Department is proud to announce this month’s selections for the Cuesta Athlete of the Month.
 This distinct honor recognizes two Cuesta College Athletes each month during the school year who have performed to the highest standards in their sport.
-Our male selection for January is Sophomore Cager Finn Whetstone
+Our female selection for is February is Sophomore Outfielder Sydney Doherty.

 Athlete of the Month

 Cuesta College Athletics Department is proud to announce this month’s selections for the Cuesta Athlete of the Month.
 This distinct honor recognizes two Cuesta College Athletes each month during the school year who have performed to the highest standards in their sport.
-Our female selection for is January Freshman Cager Maya Armenta.
+Our male selection for February is Sophomore Track & Field Athlete Luke Nickelson

 CUESTA COLLEGE ANNOUNCES 2017 FALL ATHLETIC HONOR ROLL